 While buying a franchise can be rewarding and exciting, there is, of course, more to it than just picking up the key and turning on the lights.
 The US healthcare industry is carefully regulated–and rightly so.
 Each state has its own set of regulations to protect consumers.

-In most states, a home care franchise needs a license to operate non-medical and/or skilled nursing services.
+In most states, a home health care business needs a license to operate non-medical services and/or skilled nursing services.
 It’d be nice to have the same process across the board, but you’ll find a very different application process from state to state.

-Before you buy a franchise, you should get familiar with state regulations, the licensing process, length of time for approval, and how the franchisor (like Nurse Next Door) will guide and support you through the process.
+Before you buy a franchise, you should get familiar with state and federal laws, the licensing process, length of time for approval, and how the franchisor (like Nurse Next Door) will guide and support you through the process.

-If you’re opening a home care franchise in the US, most states (except Iowa, Michigan, Massachusetts and Ohio) need you to submit an application in order to get a state license for home care.
-You can decide to offer non-medical services (personal care, housekeeping and companionship), or open a Home Health Agency and provide skilled care (the previous tasks mentioned, plus nursing services).
+If you’re opening a home health care business in the US, most states (except Iowa, Michigan, Massachusetts and Ohio) need you to submit an application in order to get a state license for home care.
+You can decide to offer non-medical home health care services (personal care, housekeeping and companionship), or open a Home Health Agency and provide skilled care (the previous tasks mentioned, plus nursing services).

 In most states, you can expect an on-site inspection before or after you are issued you a license.
 The other states may give you a provisional license and survey you later on in the process.
 You’ll have to follow specific policies, procedures and protocols during this time.

-You don’t need a license to open a home care franchise in Canada.
+You don’t need a license to open home health care businesses in Canada.
 The only exception is in Newfoundland where, if you want to provide personal support (caregiving) services, you’ll need to provide information to the Regional Health Authority about how you plan to operate your business.

-How long will it take to get licensed?
+How long will it take to get a Home health care license?

 Licensing depends on your state, and the number of applications they’ve received.
 It can take less than three months, but it could take as long as 12-18 months.
 We suggest you contact the state directly to confirm processing wait times as they can vary.